Connective Tissue Gene Tests uses complementary methodologies to attain the most sensitive mutation detection rates possible.

 2. DELETION / DUPLICATION ANALYSIS

-CTGT utilizes two methodologies to detect deletions and duplications: a custom High-Density Targeted (HDT) Array and NGS based methodology for copy number variation (CNV) analysis.
-Both methodologies have a high resolution, and an extremely high degree of specificity and sensitivity.
-CNV detection limit is typically a single exon by both methodologies.
+NGS based methodology is used for copy number variation (CNV) analysis.
+The methodology has a high resolution, and an extremely high degree of specificity and sensitivity.
+CNV detection limit is typically a single exon.

 CTGT remains actively involved in evaluating new methodologies for mutation detection.
 These methodologies will be considered for introduction if they are proven to be reliable, accurate and superior or complementary to existing technology.